 IFRS to Solvency II reconciliation of deferred tax items should comprise of DTA and DTL adjustments reflecting the tax impact of all individual revaluations processed for all components of the Balance Sheet.
-The Solvency II balance sheet contains a Deferred Tax Liability position of EUR 23 million.
-The IFRS balance sheet contains a Deferred Tax Liability position of EUR 4 million.
+The Solvency II balance sheet contains a Deferred Tax Liability position of EUR 4 million.
+The IFRS balance sheet contains a Deferred Tax Asset position of EUR 2 million.

-The revaluation of the DTL (EUR 19 million) from IFRS to Solvency II relates to the tax on the 'IFRS - Solvency II revaluation items':
+The revaluation of the Deferred Tax position (EUR 6 million) from IFRS to Solvency II relates to the tax on the 'IFRS - Solvency II revaluation items':

-- Tax on the revaluation of Loans and mortgages (EUR 8.5 million) - Tax on the revaluation of the Technical provisions (EUR -/- 10.1 million)
+- Tax on the revaluation of Loans and mortgages (EUR 22 million) - Tax on the revaluation of the Technical provisions (EUR -/- 28 million)

-During 2021 the corporate tax rate was 25%.
-As part of a second note of amendment to Dutch government's tax plan 2022, it is proposed to raise the Corporate Income Tax to 25.8% from 25%.
-The plans were finalized following approval of the senate (Eerste Kamer) on 14 December 2021.
-This implies that all the movements on Q4 2021 have been done with a tax rate of 25.8%.
+Since the fourth quarter of 2021 the corporate tax rate has increased to 25.8%, as part of a second note of amendment to Dutch government's tax plan 2022 to raise the Corporate Income Tax to 25.8% from 25%.